samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 Type in your Org URL (if you are not sure, check out your url: `https://app.amplitude.com/experiment/<ORG_URL>/dashboard`).

 Provide your management API key created in the Getting Started section.
-Note: This management API key will no longer be visible to others looking at this app configuration once you install the app.
+Note: This management API key will no longer be visible to others on your team looking at this app configuration in the UI once you install the app for security purposes.

 You should now be able to see a Content model in Contentful under the Content model tab called “Variation Container.”